rose-collectionservices/collection-services-manual/02-ACCESSIONING AND PRECUSTODIAL WORK/readme.md

 	*	Accessioning Archivist tags the Director to approve the disbursement of endowed and restricted funds when this approval has not previously been communicated via the curators' monthly meeting
 	*	Director will approve in the Box comment section when requested
-	*	If the vendor record in Compass needed to be created or updated, the Accessioning Archivist will [create or update the vendor record in Alma](<https://emory.box.com/s/ddk6knla3zdiy5850e4brchyucplzoa1> "https://emory.box.com/s/ddk6knla3zdiy5850e4brchyucplzoa1")
+	*	If the vendor record in Compass needed to be created or updated in the previous step, the Accessioning Archivist will [create or update the vendor record in Alma](<https://emory.box.com/s/ddk6knla3zdiy5850e4brchyucplzoa1> "https://emory.box.com/s/ddk6knla3zdiy5850e4brchyucplzoa1")
 	*	Accessioning Archivist will [submit the payment in Alma](<https://emory.box.com/s/drh6lj0l40s6wybxnu1wyeyjcwtijsz5> "https://emory.box.com/s/drh6lj0l40s6wybxnu1wyeyjcwtijsz5")
 	*	Accessioning Archivist moves the file to step 3.

 *	**Step 3:** Verified

 	*	Accessioning Archivist tags the Budget Analyst and Senior Accounting Assistant in LITS Finance with the comment “Submitted in Alma, PO #”
-	*	For the purposes of the Rose Library, the acquisition is considered paid for and can move forward for processing.
+	*	For the purposes of the Rose Library, the acquisition is considered paid for and can move forward for accessioning or cataloging.
 	*	If the purchase contains any amount of manuscript material, the Accessioning Archivist will physically move material comprised of 5 linear feet or fewer to shelving in the accessioning area, as space allows.
 	*	If the purchase contains any amount of print material, the Accessioning Archivist will physically move material to shelving in the recent acquisitions range on Level 9 for cataloging.
-	*	When acquisitions contain both manuscript and print material, the original paperwork stays with the manuscript material to be placed in the CL-2 file upon accessioning and a copy of the paperwork will be placed with the print material.
+	*	When acquisitions contain both manuscript and print material, the original paperwork stays with the manuscript material to be placed in the permanent collection file (CL-2) upon accessioning and a copy of the paperwork will be placed with the print material.
 	*	At some future point, the Senior Accounting Assistant or Budget Analyst in LITS Finance will comment with final payment information.

 At the end of each fiscal year, the Accessioning Archivist moves all completed paperwork in the Step 3 folder for purchases into the Past Fiscal Years folder and into a new subfolder titled "FY--" (e.g., FY16).